justineemeyr/wscuc/index.md

 ## Class Assignments

 We will be using [Moodle](https://wscuc.moodlecloud.com/), which allows us to provide a collaborative space for the class.
-*All assigned work will be submitted through Moodle; we recommend using [google chrome](https://www.google.com/chrome/downloads/) and adding [the moodle site](https://wscuc.moodlecloud.com/) to your favorites :star: in your webbrowser!*
+*All assigned work will be submitted through Moodle; we recommend using [google chrome](https://www.google.com/chrome/downloads/) and adding [the moodle site](https://wscuc.moodlecloud.com/) to your favorites ⭐ in your webbrowser!*

 Your Moodle login is your institution email address, and your password will be set when you sign into the course for the first time.
-For password questions email :raising_hand: : [jmeyr@wscuc.org](jmeyr@wscuc.org)
+For password questions email 🙋 : [jmeyr@wscuc.org](jmeyr@wscuc.org)

 ## Evaluation